drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 ![](./img/opening_notebook/main.png)

-In the first available "cell" write a simple calculation:
+In the first available "cell" write the following calculation:

 ```python
 2 + 2